 - The Number 100: Neung Roy

-We always suggests carrying travel insurance just in case something were to happen.
+We always suggest carrying travel insurance just in case something were to happen.
 It’s great to have some peace of mind.
 Our World Nomads insurance covered us when our camera equipment got damaged in a sandstorm in Namibia and when we got robbed in Malaysia.
 They also cover trip delays and cancelation.
 For only $10 a day a person it’s worth it.

 Explore More Thailand Articles